peculiar97/Atherosclerosis_Multiomics_scRNAseq/README.md

 # Integrative Multi-Omics Analysis of IFNγ-induced Macrophages and Atherosclerotic Plaques

-This repository contains the scripts and motifs used in the article [Integrative Multi-Omics Analysis of IFNγ-induced Macrophages and Atherosclerotic Plaques Reveals Macrophage-dependent STAT1-Driven Transcription in Atherosclerosis](https://www.biorxiv.org/content/10.1101/2024.09.06.611606v1)
+This repository contains the scripts and motifs used in the article [Integrative multi-omics analysis of IFNγ-induced macrophages and atherosclerotic plaques reveals macrophage-dependent STAT1-driven transcription in atherosclerosis](https://www.frontiersin.org/journals/immunology/articles/10.3389/fimmu.2025.1590953/full)

 ![The schematic overview of the study](./Fig1.png)